blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 #### Part 3: Lots of triangles

 Time to connect the dots.
-Initially I thought this was going to be a huge pain, but once I sketched it out it was simplified into basic math.
+Initially, I thought this was going to be a huge pain but once I sketched it out it was simplified into basic math.
 The important thing to note here is backface culling.
 If a triangle is drawn in a clockwise direction, it will be rendered--if not, it will be culled.
 This means we have to be careful when ordering our vertices in the `triangles` array.

 ![determines culling](/assets/img/2021-04-13-custom-grids-unity/direction.png)